-Nepal's immigration policy requires that tourists must trek Kanchenjunga with at list one trekking staff.
+Nepal’s immigration policy requires that tourists must trek Kanchenjunga with at list one trekking staff.
 So the answer above is YES, you can trek with only a porter and without a separate trekking guide.
-But the porter who assigns with you must have registered in a local company or a licence from a government.
+But the porter who assigns with you must have registered in a local company or a license from a government.
 If you decide to go on a Kanchenjunga just with a porter then you should expect:

 - They are capable of carrying your backpack weighing up to 20-25 kg.

 - Most of them know the trail, but some may not so we suggest you make sure they have done this trek before.
 At the very least, they should have done some high altitude trekking before, even if it is not the Kanchenjunga trek

 - We recommend that you hire from an authorized agency to ensure they have insurance in case of an emergency.

 - As a respect, please don’t refer to them as ‘porter’, but call them by their names.